Are you looking for a new macro lens to add to your Pentax toolkit?

 Most macro lenses reproduce in 1:1 ratios in a focusing distance of 12 inches or less.
 The 1:1 ratio means that the subject of the photo can be reproduced in a similar or greater size compared to their actual size outside of the lens.

 The SMC Pentax-M 50mm F4 Macro Lens has a 1:4 magnification ratio, making it a great option for shooting still macro objects.
 This lens’s sharpness is edge to edge, with no “softness” or blurriness toward the edges of the frame.

-Despite serving as a macro lens, the SMC Pentax-M 50mm F4 Macro Lens effectively doubles as a suitable walk around camera when magnified at a 2:1 ratio.
+Despite serving as a macro lens, the SMC Pentax-M 50mm F4 Macro Lens effectively doubles as a suitable walk around camera when magnified at a 1:2 ratio.
 The lens is small, lightweight and made of a sturdy metal, allowing the photographer to easily stow it away in their lens bag without making sacrifices for storage space.

 The SMC Pentax-M 50mm F4 Macro Lens isn’t capable of 1:1 ratio, making it poor for getting the appropriate distance away from an insect without fear of retaliation.
 Its focus throw is too long to work well for moving objects.

 On my camera body I don’t have the option of setting the focus to automatic, which isn’t that big of a deal.
 Oddly enough it doesn’t allow me to change the F-stop on my viewfinder, only on the lens itself which can be a challenge when adjusting settings.

 This lens isn’t a true macro lens, as it isn’t capable of shooting at a 1:1 ratio, making it difficult to shoot close subjects that are fast moving.
 For its magnification capabilities the user sacrifices shutter speed for zoom, but this lens is versatile and capable in many other situations.